Dr. Darcy Sterling

 A: Your kids don't need to meet every person you date.
 It's hard for them to attach and then lose someone special in their lives.
 So unless you're ready to get remarried, move in together, or whatever your equivalent of that is, don't introduce your partners to your kids.

-Keeping Up With the Kardashians returns Monday, Sept.
-25 at 9PM, only on E!
-UK & EIRE
+Watch brand new episodes of Keeping Up With the Kardashians Sundays at 9PM in the UK & EIRE

-Famously Single brand new Fridays at 10PM only on E!
+Famously Single brand new Fridays at 10PM on E!
 UK & EIRE